seantrott/seantrott.github.io/_posts/2019-11-1-bertology.md

 ## Commonsense: what does BERT know about the world?

 The approaches described above demonstrated that BERT knows a decent amount about language.
-But how much does this knowledge translate to general knowledge about the world, sometimes called **commonsense** knowledge?
+But how much does this knowledge translate to general knowledge about the world?
+This is sometimes called [**commonsense** knowledge](https://en.wikipedia.org/wiki/Commonsense_knowledge_(artificial_intelligence))

 Include:
 - Forbes et al (2019)